JimvandeVen/frontend-data/README.md

   }
 }
 ```
 In this function I use d3 to create the dataset needed for my graph.
-I engineered it in such a way that in my d3 functions I get the value.length of the different decades to create the width of my bars
+For each entry of `filteredBooks` I return an object with the place, the total books and the books per decade.
+I engineered it in such a way that in my d3 functions I get the `value.length` of the different decades to create the width of my bars.

 ``` js
 function placeObjectMaker(filteredBooks){